Canada court starts extradition hearing of China Huawei executive

 Trump still went ahead and signed a "phase one" trade deal with China last week.

-Former Canadian prime minister Jean Chretien and his ex-deputy John Manley, meanwhile, have urged Trudeau to simply release Meng in a "prisoner swap" for Spavor and Kovrig, in order to normalise relations with China.
+Former Canadian prime minister Jean Chretien and his ex-deputy John Manley have urged Trudeau to simply release Meng in a "prisoner swap" for Spavor and Kovrig to help restore relations with China.

-That, however, risks legitimizing Beijing's "hostage diplomacy" tactics, according to leading extradition experts consulted by AFP.
+But extradition experts consulted by AFP argued that that would encourage what some called Beijing's "hostage diplomacy" tactics.